 Do you have roof-space that could house mobile-phone masts?
 Do you have parking facilities?
 Do you have communal spaces or conference rooms that you could rent out for functions or events?
 Do you have space for vending machines (which you will charge the providers rent on)?
-These are all big revenue opportunities.
+These are all big Ancillary Income opportunities.

 Contact Fjeld Consulting